helixscript/SARS-CoV-2-Philadelphia/README.md

 Sequencing reads are aligned to a reference genome with BWA, alignments are filtered and processed with
 the Samtools toolkit and variant positions are called with the bcftools toolkit.
 Variants are called for
-positions where the positions are spanned by ≥ 5 reads, yield a PHRED scores ≥ 20, and more than 50% of
+positions where the positions are spanned by ≥ 5 reads, yield PHRED scores ≥ 20, and more than 50% of
 spanning reads report the same mutant base.
 Each processed sample yields a rich VSP (Viral SPecimen) data
 data object contain details about the alignment to the reference genome, variant calls, PANGO lineage calls,
 and denovo contig assemblies which are saved to the local file system.
 These VSP data objects are collated